Decision Making in Healthcare Policy: Balancing Cost, Quality, and Access

 5. Long‑Term Planning

-Consider long-term implications when making decisions.
-Anticipate future challenges, trends, and advancements to develop policies that are adaptable and sustainable over time.
+Consider long‑term implications when making decisions.
+Utilize strategic planning software to anticipate future challenges, trends, and advancements, developing policies that are adaptable and sustainable over time.

 Conclusion